Not sure if you’re up for camping?

 In the day and age of technology, many individuals see camping as a way to disconnect and distance themselves from their comfortable lifestyle.

-As a result, campers will bring just the necessity on their trip out to nature.
+As a result, campers will bring just the necessities on their trip out to nature.

 3. How are glamping and camping similar?